TalishRaza78/PYTHON/README.md

 ## 📖 What is Python?

 **Python** is a high-level, interpreted programming language created by **Guido van Rossum** and released in **1991**.
-It emphasizes readability, simplicity, and flexibility, making it popular for both beginners and professionals.
+It emphasizes readability and flexibility, making it popular for both beginners and professionals.

 Python supports multiple programming paradigms including object-oriented, procedural, and functional programming.